SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 - Three seconds pass and `printSam` is executed

-If the same code were executed synchronously, the names would be in the following order:
+If the same code was executed synchronously, the names would be in the following order:

 - Jessica